conversejs/converse.js/docs/source/webserver.rst

 Instead of ``dev.html`` being used, `webpack.html <https://github.com/conversejs/converse.js/blob/master/webpack.html>`_
 is now being used as the HTML template, and you'll need to modify that file if you want to change the settings passed to ``converse.initialize``.

+If you're running ``make devserver``, you need to open http://localhost:8080.